professorbeautiful/CTDesignExperimenter/README.md

 For each of these, users can insert  *insert* objects in the form of ActionGenerators or VariableGenerators.
 Each scaffolding event knows how to handle its inserts.
 The order of events allows conditional returning and branching.
 The collection of inserts is the new concept of a scenario.
 Unlike v0.5, there is no longer a rigid division between PopulationModel, Design, and OutcomeModel.

+As of 2014-03-04, the version is v0.7.
+A new webpage view based on shiny is available.
-To check out (and test, please!) the current state of the development program, install the package, and call runTrial().
+To check out (and test, please!) the current state of the development program, please install the package.
+Then call runTrial() to simulate a very simple trial.
+Also try runApp(system.file(package="CTDesignExperimenter", "shinyScenario")) to view the default scenario.

+CAUTION:  this is still a long way from a release version.

 **ACCOMPLISHED**
 * Highly flexible scaffolding of events in clinical trials simulation.